-The competence of the Commission is not to determine whether a party in a case sought review of the files from the judge or the court president and whether a judge complied with the provisions of procedural law, so this case implies that the Commission members are not aware of their responsibilities and make decisions only formally, without verifying the allegations of the complaint and determining the facts.
+The competence of the Commission is not to determine whether a party in a case sought review of the filesfrom the judge or the court president and whether a judge complied with the provisions of procedural law, so this case implies that the Commission members are not aware of their responsibilities and make decisions only formally, without verifying the allegations of the complaint and determining the facts.

-In any case, based on documentation on the work of the Commission one can not conclude that the Commission verified the allegations in the complaints in both cases and on that basis the Commission determined whether the judges acted contrary to the reputation of the judicial function.
-Also, the decisions are completely useless from the standpoint of practice which should point to the interpretation of the Code in future, which is a shame and makes the work of the Commission seem particularly useless.
+In any case, based on documentation on the work of the Commission one cannot conclude that the Commission verified the allegations in the complaints in both cases and on that basis the Commission determined whether the judges acted contrary to the reputation of the judicial function.
+Also, the decisions are completely useless from the standpoint of practice which should point to the interpretation of the Code in future, which is unfortunate and makes the work of the Commission seem particularly useless.

+Su.EK.br.
+1/11.
-1. Rationale for decisions on dismissal must be more comprehensive, include the position of a judge whose dismissal is being considered, as well as a reasoned assessment of that position.

-2. Amend the Rules of Procedure of the Judicial Council to specify the legal principle of emergency in cases of temporary suspension from judicial office by laying down deadlines for action.

-3. Amend Art.
+- 1. Rationale for decisions on dismissal must be more comprehensive, include the position of a judge whose dismissal is being considered, as well as a reasoned assessment of that position. - 2.
+Amend the Rules of Procedure of the Judicial Council to specify the legal principle of emergency in cases of temporary suspension from judicial office by laying down deadlines for action. - 3.
+Amend Art.
 69, para 2 of the Law on the Judicial Council by specifying the reasons the Council shall consider when deciding on temporary suspension of a judge.
-The Law should prescribe that the Council's decision on suspension has to be substantiated, and that the judge on maternity leave can not be suspended, nor can disciplinary proceedings or dismissal procedure be initiated against her.

-4. Rationale for decisions on temporary suspension must include clear reasons as to why a judge has been suspended.

-5. Amend the Law on the Judicial Council to stipulate that a judge can not cease to hold office at his/her own request following initiation of dismissal procedure, before the completion of the procedure.
+The Law should prescribe that the Council's decision on suspension has to be substantiated, and that the judge on maternity leave cannot be suspended, nor can disciplinary proceedings or dismissal procedure be initiated against her. - 4.
+Rationale for decisions on temporary suspension must include clear reasons as to why a judge has been suspended. - 5.
+Amend the Law on the Judicial Council to stipulate that a judge cannot cease to hold office at his/her own request following initiation of dismissal procedure, before the completion of the procedure. - 6.
+In "Appropriate application of disciplinary proceedings", Art.
+70 of the Law on the Judicial Council, delete words "judicial protection" and add paragraph 2 that reads: "The decision on dismissal of a judge includes an instruction on the right to protection in administrative proceedings."
+This in case the proposal for the protection against decisions of the Judicial Council before the Constitutional Court is not accepted. - 7.
+Rationale for opinions of the Code of Ethics Commission should be considerably improved, so as to represent a useful contribution to the interpretation of the Code.

-$^{219}{}$ , Assessment of the Reform of Appointment of Judges in Montenegro 2007-2008", op.cit. item 5.5.2. p.
-112;
+$256\,$ "Assessment of the Reform of Appointment of Judges in Montenegro 2007-2008", op.cit. item 5.5.2. p.
+112.